Abarca Prize

 What does the nomination process involve?

 Once the deadline for submissions has passed Fundación de Investigación HM Hospitales will evaluate the fulfilment of the requirements, as well as the suitability of the applicants.
-A committee of experts, composed of members of an impartial nature, will determine the final selection to be presented to the jury, which will include a maximum of 5 applications.
+An Advisory Committee, composed of members of an impartial nature, will determine the final selection to be presented to the jury, which will include a maximum of 5 applications.

 Can a person who has already been proposed in a previous edition be nominated again?